howerj/libforth/readme.md

 Pop a value from the variable stack, if it is zero the jump to the destination next in the instruction stream, otherwise skip over it.

-* 'pnum'           ( x -- )
+* 'pnum'           ( x -- status )

 Pop a value from the variable stack and print it to the output either as a ASCII decimal or hexadecimal value depending on the BASE register.
+A return status is pushed onto the stack, greater or equal to zero is a success, negative is a failure.
+Failure can occur because of an invalid base in the BASE register, or because the output could not be written to.

 * '''           ( -- )